Magic Software Enterprises

-Magic Software Enterprises provides low-code integration and data management platforms that simplify the connection between legacy on-premise systems and modern cloud applications.
-Its flagship products — Magic xpi Integration Platform and FactoryEye Smart Factory Solution, enable enterprises to achieve end-to-end visibility, faster cloud migration, and managed integration services.
+Magic Software Enterprises Ltd (MSE) is a global enterprise software company headquartered in Or Yehuda, Israel that was listed on Nasdaq and the Tel Aviv Stock Exchange until it was sold to Matrix IT Ltd. in February 2026.

-Magic Software Enterprises Ltd is a global enterprise software company headquartered in Or Yehuda, Israel.
-It is listed on the NASDAQ Global Select (NASDAQ: MGIC) and is also listed on the Tel Aviv Stock Exchange TA-100 Index.
+It provides low-code integration and data management platforms that simplify the connection between legacy on-premise systems and modern cloud applications.
+Its flagship products (Magic xpi Integration Platform and FactoryEye Smart Factory Solution) enable enterprises to achieve end-to-end visibility, faster cloud migration, and managed integration services.